-InnerSpace is an exploration-heavy flying game currently in development for PC, Mac, and Linux.
-Set in a world where physics are inverted, the player flies in a spherical world surrounded by water, where gravity falls away from the center.
-Take the role of an unnamed cartographer to explore the various bubble-worlds, collect relics, and encounter each bubble’s unique patron deity, in order to discover more about the universe, its history, and its future.
-Explore new areas by using wing-blades to cut ropes or guns to blast new paths via destructible environments.
-Engage diving mode and go underwater to explore the environment under the sea.
-Maneuver through tight spaces by stalling and "air drifting."
+InnerSpace is an exploration flying game currently in development for PC, Mac, Linux, PS4, Xbox One, and Switch.
+Set in a world where physics are inverted, explore a setting of interconnected, inside-out planets.
+Piloting an agile aircraft, take the role of The Cartographer and explore the various bubble-worlds, collect relics, and encounter each bubble’s resident demigod- all in order to discover more about the universe, its history, and its future.

 My first experience of understanding what I didn’t want InnerSpace to sound like was when I was working on audio for the alpha build.
 I had already created three music tracks for the game and an aesthetic was set.